SabaridevBalaji/The-Console/README.md

 * to-do list and a scratchpad (saves to localstorage so u dont lose your stuff)
 * live weather, lofi radio, and an ambient mixer
 * light/dark mode, zen mode, a crt filter
+* 20+ custom color themes with a dual-state light/dark matrix
+* local audio player with folder uploads and eq visualizer
+* custom wallpaper with an optional glass vibrancy effect
+* built in terminal(press alt + c) to control the dashboard via commands
+* strict focus mode and deep work heatmap tracker

 ## credits